 The xTuple server software can run on a server-class machine in your office, or off-site in a public or private cloud environment.
 All xTuple cloud deployments include Business Continuity — Off-site Backup and Disaster Recovery Service — to protect you from hardware failures and data loss.

 Operate in xTuple Cloud

-Hosting your xTuple database in the cloud is the fastest, easiest way to use xTuple — both the Mobile application and the full Desktop client — PostBooks®, Distribution, Manufacturing or Enterprise Editions.
+Hosting your xTuple database in the cloud is the fastest, easiest way to use xTuple — the full Desktop client — PostBooks®, Distribution, Manufacturing or Enterprise Editions.
 All on the same database, hosted securely for you, powered by Amazon.

 - No headaches with maintaining a server — easy and inexpensive to get started